Redvers Encryption Device - Frequently Asked Questions

 As the product is written in COBOL and compiled using the standard site compiler, the limitations are the same as those placed on all other applications at the site.

-Can I use another product to decrypt data encrypted by the Redvers Encryption Device?
+Can I use another product to decrypt data encrypted by the Redvers Encryption Module?

 Yes.
-The Redvers Encryption Device uses the standard AES algorithm to encrypt and decrypt data, therefore other products conforming to the FIPS PUB 197 and NIST Special Publication 800-38A specifications will be able to decrypt ciphertext generated by the Redvers Encryption Device.
+The Redvers Encryption Module uses the standard AES algorithm to encrypt and decrypt data, therefore other products conforming to the FIPS PUB 197, using confidentiality modes specified in Special Publication 800-38A, Special Publication 800-38B, Special Publication 800-38C or Special Publication 800-38G will be able to decrypt ciphertext generated by the Redvers Encryption Module.

-In addition, the Redvers Encryption Device will also be able to decrypt ciphertext generated by other standard AES encryption products.
+In addition, the Redvers Encryption Module will also be able to decrypt ciphertext generated by other standard AES encryption products.

-Is this device compatible with ASCII as well as EBCDIC based character sets?
+Is this software compatible with ASCII as well as EBCDIC based character sets?

-Yes, all our products and devices run on ASCII and EBCDIC platforms.
+Yes, all our products run on ASCII and EBCDIC platforms.
 No code changes are necessary.

-Is this device compatible with sites using "little-endian" binary storage?
+Is this software compatible with sites using "little-endian" binary storage?

-Yes, all our products and devices will run on "big-endian" and "little-endian" platforms.
+Yes, all our products run on "big-endian" and "little-endian" platforms.
 No code changes are necessary.

 What are the benchmark statistics?